-As I said before, with the population being projected to 10.3 million by 2051 and one in four Victorians expected to be over 60-60 years of age is not old.
+As I said before, with the population being projected to reach 10.3 million by 2051 and one in four Victorians expected to be over 60 - 60 years of age is not old.
 That is coming from a 66-year old.
 Sixty years of age is just a great start in life, I can tell you, but many more people from 60 years of age are engaging with retirement villages because, as I said, a lot of them are starting to downsize and looking at the facilities that are available to them and the services that are available to them through some of these villages.
 One in four Victorians are expected to be over 60 by 2046.
 The sector is evolving rapidly.
-We have to be aware of that, and we have to make sure that is safe, secure, transparent and somewhere where people want to go to rather than be forced to and engaged in contracts that they do not wish to be engaged in.
+We have to be aware of that, and we have to make sure that it is safe, secure, transparent and somewhere people want to go rather than it being somewhere they are forced to go and are engaged in contracts that they do not wish to be engaged in.